Understanding Bayesian Thinking for Industrial Applications

 Define Prior, likelihood, and Posterior in PyMC

-To model this problem in PyMC, we need to define the Prior and Likelihood distributions.
+To model this problem in PyMC, one must first define the Prior and Likelihood distributions

 \frac{\alpha}{ \alpha + \beta} = 0.08